Expat Health PrecautionsiStockphoto

 - Undercooked or raw seafood

-However, even if you avoid contaminated water or spoiled food chances are that you may get sick at some point during your expat assignment.
-Your expat health insurance should cover the costs of any medical treatment that you need.
+However, even if you avoid contaminated water or spoiled food chances are that you may still get sick at some point during your expat assignment.
+Your health insurance policy should cover the costs of any medical treatment that you need.

 Most expats are covered as part of their work benefits in the employment contract.
 They do not have to worry about getting expat health insurance.
 But some of you may be self-employed or not receive sufficient health coverage from your company.
 You should always obtain decent expat health insurance before leaving your home country.
 Independent insurance brokers are able to provide you with professional advice on the coverage you need.

-Before you sign up with an expat health insurance provider, make sure your policy covers your host country and that you are protected for your entire stay.
+Before you sign up with a health insurance provider, make sure your policy covers your host country and that you are protected for your entire stay.
 The insurance provider of your choice should offer a toll-free service number where you can get support 24/7, if necessary.